 How do I get a Student Route visa?

 You can apply for your Student Route visa online.

-You will need a CAS (Confirmation of Acceptance for Studies) and the unique number it contains.
-The Immigration Compliance team will issue this once you have met all the academic and non-academic conditions of your offer.
+You'll need a CAS (Confirmation of Acceptance for Studies) and the unique number it contains.
+The Compliance team will issue this once you've met all the academic and non-academic conditions of your offer.

 When will I receive my CAS?

 Your CAS will be sent to you automatically by email once you:

 - Hold an unconditional firm offer with the University of Portsmouth

 - Pay your tuition fee deposit of £3,500 or provide evidence of financial sponsorship